ropensci/rebird/inst/vign/rebird_vignette.md

 devtools::install_github("ropensci/rebird")
 ```

-Then load the package into the R sesssion
+Then load the package into the R session

 ```r